-Here are some examples of common repairs that your landlord is required to fix:
+Here are some examples of common repairs that your landlord is required to make:

 - Locks on the windows and doors

-Your landlord isn't legally required to fix any issues that are not mentioned in the warranty, but your lease might hold them responsible for more issues.
-Read your lease and see if it says that they also need to fix appliances like microwaves, washer dryers and dishwashers.
+Your lease might hold them responsible for additional repairs.
+Re-read your lease and see if it requires your landlord to fix appliances such as microwaves, washers, dryers, and dishwashers.

 If you caused the damage in any way then it is not your landlord's responsibility to make the repair.
 This can get a bit tricky to parse out in certain situations.
-For example, if the pipes froze because you never turned on the water it this is your fault?
-Your best bet if you're dealing with a grey area is to see if your state has laws on the books that specific exactly what a tenant is responsible for.
-If that doesn't work then check with a landlord-tenant attorney.
+For example, if the pipes froze because you never turned on the water, is it your fault?
+Your best bet if you're dealing with a grey area is to see if your state has laws on the books that specify exactly what a tenant is responsible for.
+If that doesn't work, then check with a landlord-tenant attorney.